takos22/codingame/docs/api.rst

 API Reference
 =============

-The following section outlines the API of codingame.
+The following section outlines the API of the ``codingame`` module.
+All the public classes, methods and functions are documented here.

 Version Related Info
 --------------------